Supersonic (Oasis song): Writing

 "Supersonic" was written and recorded in a single day at the Pink Museum Studio in Liverpool, on 19 December 1993.
 It was produced by Oasis with their live sound engineer, Mark Coyle.
 Guitarist Noel Gallagher claimed he wrote the song in half an hour, (Note: Noel later admitted in a 2008 interview that he wrote "Supersonic" in ten minutes while high on drugs, so with the Oasis first three albums: Definitely Maybe (1994), (What's the Story) Morning Glory?
 (1995) and Be Here Now (1997).) while his studio colleagues were taking a break from recording to eat a Chinese takeaway.
 Rather than joining them, Noel remained in the studio backroom working on his guitar riff and finished writing before they returned.
 Guitarist Paul "Bonehead" Arthurs recalled:

 Noel's just sat there with the guitar and he just wrote the music, that will do, and then he wrote the words, any old fucking words and he came back in the room with us, with his guitar and he said, 'Look, I've just written another song.'
 He started singing it and we nailed it and mixed it that night, rapid, because that's what we'd been doing every night in the Boardwalk, you know, and it sounded massive, absolutely massive.

 According to Noel, "Supersonic" was the only Oasis single written in the studio after another song, "Bring It on Down", was discarded.
-Although Noel is credited as the sole songwriter, he revealed in the 2004 documentary of Definitely Maybe that Bonehead and bassist Paul "Guigsy" McGuigan assisted him in writing the chords.

 Additionally, drummer Tony McCarroll wrote in his 2010 book The Truth: "Now, I know that Noel is the main songwriter for Oasis, but there were many instances like this where the band as a whole – and The Real People too – were integral to the composition of a song."
 (Note: For details, see Recording section.)
 McCarroll also recounted that Noel did not want to credit brothers Chris and Tony Griffiths of the Real People as co-producers of "Supersonic" or feature the band itself as a guest act on any future Oasis performance, leading to a verbal altercation between Noel and singer Liam Gallagher as well as constant problems with the rest of the band members.